sal, dunia! – Hello, world!

 – I am reading one book.

-– You will talk Pandunia.
+– You will speak Pandunia.

 Sentence-final particles express why the sentence is said,